 What is seasonal affective disorder?

-Seasonal affective disorder (also known as SAD) is a type of depression that comes and goes in a seasonal pattern, often symptoms begin in the autumn, as the days get shorter.
+Seasonal Affective Disorder, also known as SAD, is a type of depression that occurs in a seasonal pattern.
+Often symptoms begin in the autumn as the days get shorter.

 - Persistent low mood

-- Loss of pleasure or interest in normal everyday activities
+- Loss of pleasure or interest in everyday activities

 - Feeling lethargic